Allergan Textured Breast Implant Injury Lawyers

 Details About the Allergan Textured Breast Implant Recall

 Women choose textured breast implants because their rough surfaces interact with body tissue and help them stay in place.
 The FDA’s recall of Allergan’s breast implants comes after 38 countries already recalled the company’s products.
 Initial worries over the safety of Allergan textured breast implants began in March of 2017.
 The FDA resisted an initial recall because the administration stated that it needed to further study the issue.
-By the time of its July 2019 recall, the FDA confirmed that the textured implants had a significant correlation with BIA-ALCL.
+By the July 2019 recall, the FDA confirmed that the textured implants had a significant correlation with BIA-ALCL.

 The administration found that, out of 573 cases of BIA-ALCL in the world, 481 of them were linked to Allergan textured breast implants.
 This is nearly 84 percent of all global cases of BIA-ALCL, and the FDA found that those with Allergan implants are six times more likely to develop cancer.

 BIA-ALCL stands for "breast implant-associated anaplastic large cell lymphoma," a rare breast cancer almost exclusively associated with textured breast implants.
 The texture of the implants creates scar tissue and fluid buildup, which eventually generates tumor cells.
 The symptoms of BIA-ALCL can take up to 10 years to manifest.